-Chives are rated in the top 10 for most nectar production and great for bees, according to the UK Insect Pollinators Initiative.
+The plants are rated in the top 10 for most nectar production and great for bees, according to the UK Insect Pollinators Initiative.

 In addiiton they also tend to be repulsive to insects.
-So if you plant chives outside you will be able to both help the bee population as well as help protect some of your other herbs from insects.
+So if you plant them outside you will be able to both help the bee population as well as help protect some of your other herbs from insects.

-Plain chives or garlic chives?
+Plain or garlic?

-There are 2 main types of chives.
+There are 2 main types.